Saturday, April 18, 2015

 https://search.yahoo.com/search?ei=utf-8&fr=aaplw&p=lorena+song+youtube

-When the music was over everyone walked inside to get a view of the interior.
+When the music ended, everyone walked inside to take a look at the interior.

-There was a woman playing the piano all I could see was the top of her head.
+A woman was playing the piano, and all I could see was the top of her head.

-We were told that the pipe organs above us were still used today.
+We were told that the pipe organs above us are still used today.

 Pipe Organs